 "The first burst of energy, lasting less than a few minutes, is produced by shockwaves within the collapsing star.
 Whereas the longer, less energetic afterglow is produced by collisions between ejected matter and the material around the star, witnessing the X-ray light curves in the transition period from prompt emission to afterglow" - Sergio Campana, study author.

+The soft X-ray afterglow following the initial GRB can last for periods ranging from hours to weeks.
+This afterglow was initially thought to be the slow fading of the initial burst.
 But after observing five GRBs and measuring the patterns of X-ray emission, the INAF scientists determined that the afterglow was instead caused by violent shock interactions caused by the initial high-intensity blast.

 "The duration of GRBs, together with their spectral properties, suggest a classification into short and long bursts" - Physicist Dieter Hartmann, Clemson University.

+Short Gamma Ray Bursts are believed to be caused by the merging of compact binary stars, such as two neutron stars.
+However, scientists are still not sure that this is the true explanation and plan to continue to use the Swift satellite to investigate further the nature of these bursts.
 To explain long Gamma ray bursts, scientists favour the "collapsar" model; where a rapidly spinning massive star has undergone extreme gravitational collapse and created a black hole.
 A disk of material from the collapsed star forms around the outer rim of the black hole.
 Through complex processes, a jet of high-energy radiation shoots from this disk, bursting through the surface of the star at almost the speed of light.

 Intense bursts of high-frequency gamma ray and X-ray radiation from exploding stars were discovered nearly four decades ago.
 Since NASA launched the Swift satellite in Nov.
 2004, its detectors have picked up a burst every couple of days.